gtsteffaniak/filebrowser/docs/indexing.md

 ### System requirements

-You can expect filebrowser Quantum to use 100 MB of RAM for a typical installation.
-However, if you have a large amount of files and folders, the requirement could climb to multiple GB.
-Please monitor your system on the first run to know exactly what your specific requirement is.
+You can expect FileBrowser Quantum to use 100 MB of RAM for a typical installation.
+If you have many files and folders then the requirement could climb to multiple Gigabytes.
+Please monitor your system on the first run to know your specific requirements.

 ### Why does FileBrowser Quantum index the way it does?